BigJeep/JassTriggers/README.md

 # JassTriggers
 scripts to be used on wc3 maps

+I should compare my scripts to other maps some time, to see how people work to keep their scrips clean, nice and readable

 GetNearestUnitByType Parameters

       GetNearestUnitByType ( x, y, radius, playerArg, ally, enemy, structure, hero, air, ground, summoned, undead, resistant, immune)